Corran Addison: Corran SUP

 IN 2012 Corran started his next venture, Corran SUP, based out of Southern California.
 The brand pioneered paddleboards for use in whitewater, and focused on "made in the USA", producing almost everything in the United States.
 Corran built a reputation as a leading shaper of both surfing and racing paddleboard designs, with several of his designs getting rave reviews in the industry magazines.
 In January 2015 the brand was sold to Kayak Distribution.

 He pioneered surfing the Habitat 67 wave in Montreal.
 His company Imagine Surfboards offers river surfing lessons, teaching over 3,500 students in Montreal since 2005.
 Imagine also manufactures and sells surfboards, suits and accessories.

 Soul Waterman

 In 2015 Corran started his latest company, SOUL WATERMAN.
-Based in Montreal Canada, where he started Riot in the 1990s, and the brand is designing a new line of highly innovative whitewater specific paddleboards and kayaks.
-Corran has arrived with his latest industry changing innovation, custom kayaks.
-He has developed a secret method of manufacturing one piece, one-off designed from the ground up for each paddlers needs.
-This is something which is completely unique to kayaking, and should prove to be a game changer.
+Based in Montreal Canada, where he started Riot in the 1990s, the brand is designing a new line of whitewater specific paddleboards and kayaks.
+Corran arrived with his latest innovation, custom kayaks.
+He developed a method of manufacturing one piece, one-off designed from the ground up for each paddlers needs, something which is completely unique to kayaking.